A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: PROBLEM FORMULATION

 and note that

 The remote controller determines the input $u_k$ and the scheduling command $\nu_k$ based on the received information.
-If the packet is successfully received, then the TCP-link will send an acknowledgment back to the sensor, from which the sensor can infer the value of $\gamma_k^c$.
+If the packet is successfully received, then the TCP-link will send an acknowledgment back to the sensor, from which the sensor can infer the value of $\gamma_k^c$ and compute its state estimates as described next.